Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Texas vs Penn State Betting Records & Stats

+- The Longhorns have a 17-16-0 record against the spread this season.

+- Bookmakers have implied with the moneyline set for this matchup that the Longhorns have a 71.4% chance to win.

-- So far this season, the Longhorns have compiled a 17-16-0 record against the spread.
+- So far this season, Penn State has put together a 20-12-0 record against the spread.

-- This season, the Nittany Lions have come away with a win two times in five chances when named as an underdog of at least +200 or longer on the moneyline.
+- The Nittany Lions have a mark of 2-3 in contests where sportsbooks give them odds of +200 or worse on the moneyline.

-- Penn State has an implied victory probability of 33.3% according to the moneyline set for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that Penn State has a 33.3% chance of pulling out a win.

 Texas vs. Penn State Over/Under Stats